xairy/raw-gadget/examples/README.md

 Raw Gadget Examples
 ===================

-This is an example of emulating a USB device with Raw Gadget.
+This is an example of emulating a USB keyboard with Raw Gadget.

 When used as is it requires the [Dummy HCD/UDC](/dummy_hcd) module.
-If you're willing to use it with a physical USB controller, you need to patch `driver_name` and `device_name` to the values the controller uses (e.g. both are `20980000.usb` for Raspberry Pi Zero, see [the patch](./rpi_zero.patch)).
+If you're willing to use it with a physical USB controller instead of Dummy UDC, you need to provide proper device and driver names as arguments (e.g. both are `20980000.usb` for Raspberry Pi Zero).

+Also see [tests/gadget.c](/tests/gadget.c) for an example of a device that is used with the Raw Gadget testing suite.

 ## Usage